Welcome, Class of 2024 & Transfer Students!

 You've made your deposit.
 Congratulations and welcome, you are now an official member of the Susquehanna community!

 There will be a lot to do before you arrive on campus.
-Be sure to register for Orientation for New Students & Families and check your River Hawk Portal frequently!
+Be sure to check your River Hawk Portal frequently!
 You have questions?
 We have answers!
 The below tabs will help you navigate your journey as an enrolling student.
 If you’re not finding the answer you need, please contact your admission representative.

 What's different about Susquehanna?

 For starters, Susquehanna University is not your typical liberal arts college.

 You will benefit from a comprehensive curriculum that is combined with real-world professional experiences—in fact, 90 percent of our graduates do internships, conduct research or have other professional opportunities before graduation.